kot-begem0t/CourseWork_1/README.txt

-Dog images are loaded into folders depending on the file Progress bar will appear if you will load breed image with sub-breed 5. if all completed that my Frankenstein is ready
+Dog images are loaded into folders depending on the file Progress bar will appear if you will load breed image with sub-breed 5. if everything completed that my Frankenstein is ready